hedonistrh/beautiful-jekyll/_posts/2018-07-09-Literature-Review-for-Speaker-Change-Detection.md

 # Literature Review for Speaker Change Detection

 **Draft version.
 So that, there can be many typos and unreferenced quote.
+Also, please reach me, if you want to add different paper.
 Feel free to send e-mail to me.**

 > UPDATE(17 October 2018): After the conversation with [Quan Wang](https://wangquan.me), I am trying to keep my blogpost up-to-date.
 I am very grateful because of his help and effort.
+I have added _FULLY SUPERVISED SPEAKER DIARIZATION_. ~~I will add Herve Bredin's new paper as soon as possible.~~

-> I have added _FULLY SUPERVISED SPEAKER DIARIZATION_.
-I will add Herve Bredin's new paper as soon as possible.
+> UPDATE(29 October 2018): I have added _Neural speech turn segmentation and affinity propagation for speaker diarization_.

 Speaker diarization is the task of determining “who spoke when” in an audio stream that usually contains an unknown amount of speech from an unknown number of speakers.
 Speaker change detection is an important part of speaker diarization systems.
 It aims at finding the boundaries between speech turns of two different speakers.